rust-lang/edition-guide/src/rust-2018/path-clarity.md

 ### The `crate` keyword refers to the current crate.

-In `use` statements and in other code, you can refer to the root of the current crate with the `crate::` prefix.
+In `use` declarations and in other code, you can refer to the root of the current crate with the `crate::` prefix.
 For instance, `crate::foo::bar` will always refer to the name `bar` inside the module `foo`, from anywhere else in the same crate.

 The prefix `::` previously referred to either the crate root or an external crate; it now unambiguously refers to an external crate.
 For instance,